Sautie/SeqTr/README.md

 # SeqTr
-Working with seqs and tree.hh
+Working with seqs and tree.hh....w- and u-training